Common Maritime Accidents

-A lack of technical knowledge can also lead to issues onboard the ship.
-If an individual is operating a crane and they do not know how to properly or do not follow protocols, an accident can occur due to dropped cargo.
+- A lack of technical knowledge- A lack of knowledge can also lead to issues onboard the ship.
+If an individual is operating a crane and they are not properly trained or do not follow protocols, an accident can occur due to dropped cargo.
 The victim can be severely injured or even killed due to the error of the crane operator.

-Additional issues can arise from decision making by employees without all the proper information, procedures not followed properly, or inadequate knowledge of the ship’s operating system.
+- Decision making by employees without all of the proper information, failure to follow procedures, or inadequate knowledge of the ship’s operating system are also human interferences that can lead to injuries.
 When an individual does not act accordingly, they can cause issues onboard which can lead to others being hurt or worse, death.

 Maritime Accident Injuries